jlipps/unity-plugin-workshop/README.md

     * It should create `AppiumWorkshop.apk` in your folder
     * Install it to the device using `adb`
     * You should see the same game but now with an AltUnity Tester window showing waiting for connections
+    * Take note of the port it is running on, probably the default of `13000`.
+This can be adjusted.

 The app is now properly instrumented with AltUnity Tester and ready for testing with the Appium plugin

+### Add some IDs

+* AltUnity Tools > AltId > Add AltId to Every Object in Active Scene
+* Now find the Player object in the Hierarchy, and give it a custom player name as the AltId
+* Save and rebuild

 # Configuring the Appium plugin

 *(10 min)* The goal of this section is to ensure we can have an empty Appium script that successfully connects to the AltUnity process within the game.

+Install the Appium AltUnity plugin:
+* `appium plugin install --source=npm appium-altunity-plugin`
+* Run the Appium server with the plugin enabled: `appium --use-plugins=altunity`
+* Keep this server running

+Ensure the AltUnity service is accessible on your system:
+* Use `adb` to forward the appropriate port to a port on your system (can be the same or different)
+    * `adb forward tcp:13000 tcp:13000`

+Set up the empty script:
+* Clone this repo somewhere: `git clone git@github.com:jlipps/unity-plugin-workshop.git`
+* Head into that newly directory with a terminal session
+* Run `npm install` inside it to get our client dependencies (we'll use WebdriverIO; you could run this workshop in parallel with another language if you prefer)
+* Set the absolute path to your app as the UNITY_APP environment variable
+    * `export UNITY_APP=/path/to/AppiumWorkshop.apk`
+* Check out `test/empty.js` and make necessary updates
+    * update the `appium:altUnityHost` and `appium:altUnityPort` if appropriate

+Run the empty script:
+* `npx mocha ./test/empty.js`
+* Test should pass
+* Should see something like `[AltUnityPlugin] Connection to AltUnity server established` in the Appium logs.
+This is how we know we were able to successfully connect with the AltUnity server.

+Troubleshooting:
+* Did you forward your port correctly to your device?
+* Did you use the app with the AltUnity server instrumented into it?
+* Did you opt in to using the plugin when you started Appium?

 # Designing and writing tests